DaveedDomingo/daveeddomingo.github.io/_pages/about.md

 ---

 #### **About Me**
-I'm currently a final year PhD Candidate studying Computer Science at Rutgers University.
-I am part of the [Systems Research Lab](https://people.cs.rutgers.edu/~sk2113/rsrl.html) in the Department of Computer Science advised by [Sudarsun Kannan](https://www.cs.rutgers.edu/~sk2113/).
+I'm currently a final year PhD Candidate studying Computer Science at [Rutgers University](https://www.rutgers.edu).
+I am part of the [Systems Research Lab](https://people.cs.rutgers.edu/~sk2113/rsrl.html) in the Department of Computer Science advised by [Sudarsun Kannan](https://www.cs.rutgers.edu/~sk2113/) working on solutions to improve performance for multi-threaded, I/O intensive workloads on modern storage.

+Previously, I was a research intern at [Google](https://www.google.com/) analyzing distributed storage workloads and [Microsoft Research](https://www.microsoft.com/en-us/research/) working on optimizing VM Allocation.

-Aside from academics I like playing around operating systems, cars, motorcycles, and photography.
+Aside from academics I like playing around with operating systems, cars, motorcycles, and photography.
 In my spare time, I like to work with my hands, whether it be working on my cars/motorcycles, tinkering with 3D-printing, microcontrollers, or building furniture.

 #### **Interests**
-Operating Systems, File Systems, Storage Architecture, Distributed Systems.
+Operating Systems, Distributed Systems, File Systems, Storage Architecture, Distributed Storage, Databases/Key-Value Stores, Cloud Infrastructure, Cloud Efficiency.

-#### **Mission Statement**
+#### **Mission**
-We live in a world of complex systems; things like machine learning, IoT devices, and social media services are generating large amounts of data.
-I’m interested in researching problems related to how we store and move data.
-With newer and newer storage technologies becoming more performant and more affordable, we should able to utilize them and efficiently integrate them into the systems we use today.
+We are living during a time of extreme data growth; workloads from AI/ML, IoT devices, and social media services are generating and consuming large amounts of data.
+I’m interested in researching problems related to how we scale the way we store and retrieve data.
+With newer storage technologies becoming more performant and more affordable, we should able to utilize them and efficiently integrate them into the systems we use today.
+Additionally, with the exponential growth of data workloads, we should be able to build/optimize storage systems to scale effiently and minimize the potential excasterbation of hardware and energy waste.

 ***<span style="color:red"> *Note: I'm currently on the job market and looking for industry positions!*</span>***